vipulrajdeep/loan-calculator/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project src directory, you can run:

+### `npm install`

+Install all the necessary dependencies

 ### `npm start`